1st Armored Division (United States): Combat operations

 After the Allied invasion of Sicily, the 1st Armored Division, which was part of the American Fifth Army, invaded mainland Italy.
 It participated in the attack on the Winter Line in November 1943, flanked the Axis armies in the landings at Anzio, and passed through the city of Rome and pursued the retreating enemy northward until mid-July 1944.
-At that point, Harmon was replaced by Major General Vernon Prichard, who led the 1st AD for the rest of the war.
+At that point, Harmon was replaced by Major General Vernon Prichard, who led the 1st Armored for the rest of the war.
 Three days after Prichard took command, the division was reorganized based on experiences in the North Africa Campaign.
 The change was drastic: it eliminated the armored and infantry regiments in favor of three separate tank and infantry battalions, disbanded the Supply Battalion, and cut the strength of the division from 14,000 to 10,000.
 The result of the reorganization was a more flexible and balanced division, with roughly equivalent infantry and tank battalions.
 These forces could be combined or custom-tailored by the command to meet any situation.
 The additional infantry strength would prove particularly useful in future campaigns in the largely mountainous combat of the Italian campaign.
 The division continued in combat to the Po Valley until the German forces in Italy surrendered on 2 May 1945.
 In June, the division moved to Germany as part of the occupation forces.